Brown Rudnick LLP - The Inside View

 The first stage: recruitment on and off campus

-In 2018, Brown Rudnick established the 1L First Generation Professional Fellowship, aimed at first year law students who are the first in their family to graduate from baccalaureate college and/or the first in their family to join a professional school.
-The application process opens in December of each year.
+In addition to the 2L program, , Brown Rudnick established the 1L First Generation Professional Fellowship in 2018.
+This fellowship is designed for first year law students who are the first in their families to graduate from a baccalaureate college to spend their 1L summers with Brown Rudnick.
+Applications for the fellowship open each December.

 Top tips: “Brown Rudnick summer associates are those who think outside of the box and bring new ideas to the firm.
 We are looking for game-changers who demonstrate a true commitment to community service.
 Applicants who can speak to their personal experience in driving change will be successful.” - Chair of Strategic Growth, Jeffrey Jonas